 Other religions have more complicated histories with circumcision.
 Different sects of Christianity vary regarding their views on the practice.
 For example, the Catholic Church’s stance is that circumcision that is not conducted out of medical necessity violates moral law.2 On the other hand, sects of Christianity that read and follow the teachings of both the Old and New Testaments might be more supportive of the practice, as the Old Testament advocates for circumcision.

-Globally, almost half of males who are fifteen years or older are circumcised.3 The prevalence of circumcision varies widely depending on each country’s cultural and dominant religion.
+Globally, almost half of people with penises who are fifteen years or older are circumcised.3 The prevalence of circumcision varies widely depending on each country’s cultural and dominant religion.
 For example, countries with large Jewish and Muslim populations will have a greater prevalence of male circumcision, while primarily Christian countries might have a smaller prevalence.
 Another factor that affects circumcision rates is access to affordable healthcare.
-For example, it has been found that shifts in insurance coverage in the United States may have contributed to a decrease in newborn circumcision from 61.3 percent in 2000 to 56.9 percent in 2010.4
+For example, it was found that shifts in insurance coverage in the United States may have contributed to a decrease in newborn circumcision from 61.3 percent in 2000 to 56.9 percent in 2010.4

 - Decreased risk of other STIs.
-Studies have found that the likelihood of contracting other STIs such as human papillomavirus (HPV), mycoplasma, and genital ulcer disease (GUD) is also reduced after circumcision.8 A connection has even been found between circumcision and a decreased chance of contracting herpes, syphilis, and chancroid, although circumcision’s connection to these STIs might not be as strong as its connection to HPV.9 Again, despite the decreased risk of transmission, protection should still be used during intercourse.
+Studies have found that the likelihood of contracting other sexually transmitted infections (STIs) such as human papillomavirus (HPV), mycoplasma, and genital ulcer disease (GUD) was also reduced after circumcision in certain parts of Africa.17 A connection has even been found between circumcision and a decreased chance of contracting herpes, syphilis, and chancroid, although circumcision’s connection to these STIs might not be as strong as its connection to HPV.17 As with the studies on HIV, these results are limited to the African populations in which they were conducted.
+Once again, despite the decreased risk of transmission, protection should still be used during intercourse.

 What Are Some Possible Disadvantages of Circumcision?